the-tunnster/C/Codes/C/readme.txt

-Add stuff if you wanna.
+Basic codes in C.
+Use as you want, if you notice any mistakes, lemme know.